PlagueHO/jenkins/readme.md

  - Test-JenkinsFolder: Determines if a Jenkins Folder exists.
  - Initialize-JenkinsUpdateCache: Creates or updates a local Jenkins Update cache.
  - Get-JenkinsPluginsList: Retreives a list of installed plugins
+ - Invoke-JenkinsJobReload: Reloads a job config on a given url

 # Future features
  - Add support for servers with Cross Site Request Forgery security optional enabled.